Apollo program: Launch Operations Center

+George Mueller, Wernher von Braun, and Eberhard Rees watch the AS-101 launch from the firing room.

 It also became clear that Apollo would outgrow the Canaveral launch facilities in Florida.
 The two newest launch complexes were already being built for the Saturn I and IB rockets at the northernmost end: LC-34 and LC-37.
-But an even bigger facility would be needed for the mammoth rocket required for the crewed lunar mission, so land acquisition was started in July 1961 for a Launch Operations Center (LOC) immediately north of Canaveral at Merritt Island.
+An even bigger facility was needed for the mammoth rocket required for the crewed lunar mission, so land acquisition was started in July 1961 for a Launch Operations Center (LOC) immediately north of Canaveral at Merritt Island.

 The design, development and construction of the center was conducted by Kurt H. Debus, a member of Wernher von Braun's original V-2 rocket engineering team.
 Debus was named the LOC's first Director.
 Construction began in November 1962.
 Following Kennedy's death, President Johnson issued an executive order on November 29, 1963, to rename the LOC and Cape Canaveral in honor of Kennedy.

-George Mueller, Wernher von Braun, and Eberhard Rees watch the AS-101 launch from the firing room.

-The LOC included Launch Complex 39, a Launch Control Center, and a 130 e6ft3 Vertical Assembly Building (VAB). in which the space vehicle (launch vehicle and spacecraft) would be assembled on a mobile launcher platform and then moved by a crawler-transporter to one of several launch pads.
+The LOC included Launch Complex 39, a Launch Control Center, and a 130 e6ft3 Vertical Assembly Building (VAB) in which the space vehicle (launch vehicle and spacecraft) would be assembled on a mobile launcher platform and then moved by a crawler-transporter to one of several launch pads.
 Although at least three pads were planned, only two, designated A and B, were completed in October 1965.
 The LOC also included an Operations and Checkout Building (OCB) to which Gemini and Apollo spacecraft were initially received prior to being mated to their launch vehicles.
 The Apollo spacecraft could be tested in two vacuum chambers capable of simulating atmospheric pressure at altitudes up to 250000 ft, which is nearly a vacuum.